ajitgoel/Notes/InterviewQuestions/Git/Git-Notes.md

 Upon running this command, an editor will open with a list of these N commit messages, one per line.
 Each of these lines will begin with the word “pick”.
 Replacing “pick” with “squash” or “s” will tell Git to combine the commit with the commit before it.
 To combine all N commits into one, set every commit in the list to be squash except the first one.
 Upon exiting the editor, and if no conflict arises, *git rebase* will allow you to create a new commit message for the new combined commit.

-==How do you find a list of files that has changed in a particular commit?==
+**How do you find a list of files that has changed in a particular commit?**

 ```
 git diff-tree -r {hash}